This document was created by man2html using the manual pages.

 Updated: 20 March 2000

 Index Return to NetAdminTools

-lilo.conf - configuration file for lilo
+NAMElilo.conf - configuration file for lilo

 This file, by default /etc/lilo.conf, is read by the boot loader installer lilo (see lilo(8)).

 It might look as follows: